-And so, I filled it up with lake water and drank that whilst I sat enjoying the views, meaning I had enough water left for my descent!
+And so, I filled my bottle up with lake water and drank my ice cold water whilst I sat enjoying the views, it also meant I had enough water left for my descent.

 I’ve filled mine up in lakes, rivers, ponds, snow, all sorts…

-To test the theory that they really did filter anything, I even filled it up from a muddy puddle once, and the water came out perfectly drinkable and didn’t taste awful!
+To test the theory that they really did filter anything, I even filled it up from a muddy puddle on a run, and the water came out perfectly drinkable and didn’t taste awful!

-I truly believe this product is a lifesaving bit of kit and on top of that, you’re reducing the amount of plastic that goes to waste in the world, and that’s always cool.
+I truly believe this product is a lifesaving bit of kit and on top of that, you’re reducing the amount of plastic that goes to waste in the world, and that’s always a good thing!

 Obviously, you should always take water with you on any walk, but it’s so handy to have this in your pack in case of an emergency.
 It’s earned a permanent spot in my pack for any adventure!

-Water-to-Go filters come in two sizes; the 75cl bottle filters 200 litres and lasts 3 months and the 50cl GO! bottle lasts 130 litres or 2 months.
-At the end of those, you just screw a new filter in and away you go.
+Water-to-Go bottles come in two sizes; the 75cl bottle filters 200 litres and lasts 3 months and the 50cl GO! bottle lasts 130 litres or 2 months.
+At the end of those, you just screw a new filter in and away you go…

 The GO!
 Bottle comes in 4 different colours and is more lightweight and suited for sports or popping in a smaller bag.
 It’s £12.99 and the replacement filters are £7.99 each.

-The bottle I have (above) is the 75cl bottle and cost me £24.99, it comes in 6 different colours, some of which are even branded to raise awareness of charities such as The Hunger Project and the filters are £17.99 for a pack of two.
+The bottle I have is the 75cl bottle and cost me £24.99, it comes in 6 different colours, some of which are even branded to raise awareness of charities, such as The Hunger Project, and the filters are £17.99 for a pack of two.

 Thanks to a new partnership between myself and Water to Go I can now help you out with a 15% discount on your own too!